 So if you're worried about the state of your teeth, you're certainly not alone.
 Fortunately, if caught early, it's easy to treat decay and prevent an oral cavity from developing.
 If left untreated, decay can lead to more serious dental problems like abscesses and tooth loss.

-In this guide we explain what tooth decay is, what causes it, and how it can be prevented and treated.
-You can also discover how it leads to cavities, and ways to stop the infection developing this far.
+In this guide, we explain what tooth decay is, what causes it, and how it can be prevented and treated.
+You can also discover how it leads to cavities, and ways to stop the infection from developing this far.

 Table of contents

 Bacteria in your mouth collect in a sticky film on your teeth known as plaque, and they feed off sugary foods and drinks and produce acid.
 This acid will start to eat away at the surface of your tooth.

 The outer layer of your tooth, called enamel, is a strong substance which your body can replenish over time.
 But once the build-up of bacteria reaches a certain point, your body can't keep up and your tooth enamel starts to decay.
 The medical term for decaying teeth is dental caries.

 Two-thirds of Brits have visible plaque on their teeth.
 Plaque most often gathers around the gum line, along the edges of existing fillings, where teeth connect, and in the ridges on the biting surfaces of teeth.

 Plaque can be removed from teeth by brushing and flossing, but if left for long enough it hardens into a substance called tartar.
 This is a breeding ground for those acid-producing bacteria, but tartar can only be removed with proper dental cleaning.
 If not removed, it can lead to gum disease.

 What is a cavity?

 Once there is a hole in the enamel of your tooth, the bacteria can spread to the inner layers of dentin and pulp.
 These have no way of fighting decay, so the infection can spread rapidly.
 The resulting hole in the tooth is called a cavity.